schustischuster/evoGE/cisNAT/README.md

 ```

-The plotting functions will generate the panels for the following figure:
+The plotting functions will generate the panels for the following figures:

 ![SAS_expression](README_files/SAS_expression_cor.png)